June 9 - Olmsted Co. Gen. Soc. meeting & program at the History Center, 7pm

 Finding Your Female Ancestors by Lois Abromatis Mackin, PhD

 Most genealogists and family historians have gaps in their knowledge of the female half of their family.
-We’ll talk about the challenges researchers face in learning about women, review helpful documents and sources, and look at how to use DNA to find hidden ancestors.
+Lois talked about the challenges researchers face in learning about women, reviewed helpful documents and sources, and discussed how DNA analysis can help to find hidden ancestors.